gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 - Leadership team meetings
 - Quiz promotion (website, video, etc.)
 - Resource development
-- Administrative support (LIFE Office)
+- Administrative support (LIFE office)

 ### Budget Guidelines

-- International quiz meet registration fees are intended to cover the costs of the meet including venue development and administrative support.
+International quiz meet registration fees are intended to cover the costs of the meet including venue development and administrative support.
 If the international quiz meet is held in a "low cost" location, registration fees may generate a modest surplus which is to be used to offset "high cost" venues in future years.

-- Additional funds are necessary for the CQLT to fulfill its proposed responsibilities.
-In addition to C&MA start up grants, additional annual sources of income must be identified.
+Additional funds are necessary for the CQLT to fulfill its proposed responsibilities.
+In addition to CMA start up grants, additional annual sources of income must be identified.
 Any yearly surplus in CQLT funds will be carried forward to use for quizzing development in future years.

-- The CQLT will be responsible for developing and managing a balanced annual budget and for distributing annual financial reports to the quizzing districts.
+The CQLT will be responsible for developing and managing a balanced annual budget and for distributing annual financial reports to the quizzing districts.